urbit/urbit/urb/zod/main/pub/src/doc/ref/vol1.md

 Arm with wetness XX

-Used in chapter 2f: Hoon proper
+Used in ++ap to compile cores and ++ut to type-check them, sections 2fB and 2fC

 ###gate